|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "At approximately 1650 I looked out across the open airfield toward the southern extremities of the coral ridges - collectively called Bloody Nose Ridge and saw vehicles of some sort moving amid swirling clouds of dust...
 Shell bursts appeared among the tanks.
 Some of our Sherman tanks had arrived at the edge of the airfield on our left and opened fire.
 Because of the clouds of dust and the shellfire, I couldn't see much and didn't see any enemy infantry, but the firing on our left was heavy...
 Rather than a banzai attack, the Japanese counter thrust turned out to be a well-coordinated tank-infantry attack.
 Approximately one company of infantry, together with about thirteen tanks, had moved carefully across the airfield until annihilated by the Marines on our left."

-Located to the west of the current runway at the intersection of the old east-west runway and a taxiway used as a road.
-It is missing the turret and has battle damage.
-The left tred has been thrown, and is coiled around the rear of the tank.
+The hull of this tank is located to the west of runway at Peleliu Airfield on the intersection of the old east-west runway and a taxiway that is now used as a road.
+The turret is missing and the hull has battle damage.
+The left tread is partially removed and coiled around the rear of the tank.
+A photograph of a Type 95 Ha Go "Izumo" with the turret blown off might be the same tank.

 Thanks to Allan Kelly for additional information